StrangeRanger/customized-unix-terminal/README.md

 ### Framework

 The framework that I use and find is the best, is [oh-my-zsh](https://github.com/ohmyzsh/ohmyzsh).
-It's one of the most popular zsh frameworks available and was first started on August 23, 2009.
+It's one of the most popular zsh frameworks available and had it's first commit on August 23, 2009.

 ### Shell Theme

 The theme that I use in combination with oh-my-zsh, is [Powerlevel10k](https://github.com/romkatv/powerlevel10k).
 It's highly configurable and it's a theme that I very much recommend.

-### Modifying ZSH Resource File
+### ZSH Resource File

 #### Custom Aliases